whxqu/gas_station_locator/README.md

 # gas_station_locator
 Locates the most cost-effective gas station near user and helps determine whether driving to a specific gas station is financially worthwhile.

+In order to use this, one needs to have installed googlemaps, cloudscraper, and BeautifulSoup4.
+Furthermore, one will need to insert a googlemaps API key.
+This program will account for the car the user drives, specifically the car's mpg and tank size.
+It will also consider how much the user will need to fill up in gallons and where the user will begin their drive.
+Once given, the program will use gasbuddy to webscrape the cheapest gas within a certain radius from the given zip code, taking into consideration the fuel consumed to drive to the gas station.
+Following this, if the user has a specific gas station in mind, the program will compare the option provided initially with the user's preference, revealing the amount of money spent for each specific gas station.